wleen0/uart_tr/README.md

 As mentioned above, the transmitting UART not only transmits the data bits, but also adds the start bit, parity bit and stop bit in the form of a packet.
 Furthermore, specifying the maximum number of `baud_cnt` counter to define the baud rate is essential before transferring data.

 **_`uart_rx`_ module**
-Due to the fact that the data packet is transferred asynchronously to the UART on the receiver device, there is a need to shift the `uart_rxd` signal to prevent the metastable state.
+Due to the fact that the data packet is transferred asynchronously to the UART on the receiver device, there is a need to shift the `uart_rxd` signal, known as serial packets, to prevent the metastable state.

 # Reference
 * https://www.seeedstudio.com/blog/2022/09/08/uart-communication-protocol-and-how-it-works/